-- In 2010, the San Diego IRWM Program launched a publically-accessible online project database, which contains information regarding all IRWM projects submitted for inclusion in the IRWM Plan. - The successful 2011 Proposition 84-Round 1 Implementation Grant included the Regional Water Data Management Program, which will provide the first step in creating a comprehensive data management system for the IRWM Region.
+- In 2010, the San Diego IRWM Program launched a publicly-accessible online project database (OPTI), which contains information regarding all IRWM projects submitted for inclusion in the IRWM Plan. - The successful 2011 Proposition 84-Round 1 Implementation Grant included the Regional Water Data Management Program, which evaluated the feasibility of developing a comprehensive data management system for the IRWM Region. - OPTI was updated in 2017 to allow project proponents to add stormwater projects, including their quantified benefits, consistent with the Regional Stormwater Resource Plan. - In 2018, OPTI was updated to host project completion and project monitoring reports for IRWM-funded projects. - The San Diego Basin Study, currently being developed by the City of San Diego and U.S. Bureau of Reclamation (Reclamation), will be leveraged as a resource for identifying priority projects in the Region.

-8.4.31 Scientific and Technical Water Quality Management Knowledge Enhancement
+8.4.33 Scientific and Technical Water Quality Management Knowledge Enhancement